craig-m/rpi_cluster/ansible/readme.md

 About
 ------

-After the setup described in `doc/readme.md`.. .

-Then the usual workflow is:
+After following the setup procedure described in `doc/readme.md` the usual workflow is:

 ```
 pi@psi:~ $ source ~/env/bin/activate